charlton-regulatory/meddev-xml/README.md

 These are always compatible, and the files will validate against the schema and successfully upload to the above portals.

-If you are creatnig your own XML exports from other tools, then refer to the [XML-FORMAT](XML-FORMAT.md) guide.
+If you are creating your own XML exports from other tools, then refer to the [XML-FORMAT](XML-FORMAT.md) guide.